Two-day Advanced Postnatal Yoga Teacher Training Online

 It is not possible to have your place refunded or transferred to another Teacher Training course at a later date once this deposit has been paid.
 We will accommodate any Covid-related rescheduling as best as we can.
 A £25 admin fee will be applicable to any date transfers or cancellations.

-We STRONGLY recommend that you take out insurance to cover your training costs in the event that you have to cancel or curtail your training for whatever reason, including adverse weather, pandemics and sickness.
+We STRONGLY recommend that you take out insurance to cover your training costs in the event that you have to cancel or curtail your training for whatever reason, including sickness.
 Sally Parkes Yoga cannot take responsibility for any missed days of training.
 If you wish to make up any missed parts of the training, you would be liable for any future course fees if you wish to join at a later date.